VityaSchel/figma-no-rainbow-loader/README.md

 ## How to use?

-- Download it in Chrome Web Store when it's approved, and that's it!
+- Download it in Chrome Web Store, and that's it!
 No setup needed.

 OR